HKUSTSMARTLab/HKUSTSMARTLab.github.io/research/computational_cytology.md

     };
 </script>

-<h1 class="text-center">Computational Cytology</h1>
+<h1>Computational Cytology</h1>
 Welcome to the Computational Cytology project page!
-This project aims to understand the underlying mechanisms of compu
+This project aims to understand the underlying mechanisms of cytological images and develop deep learning models for automated cytological image analysis.
+We focus on the following research directions:

+1. **Data Standardization**: We develop data standardization techniques to preprocess cytological images and ensure the quality of the training data.
+2. **Advanced Algorithms for Cell-Level and WSI-level Analysis**: We design deep learning models for cell detection, segmentation, classification, and quantification in cytological images.
+3. **Applications in Early Cancer Detection**: We apply deep learning models to early cancer detection tasks, such as cervical cancer screening, to reduce cytologists' workload and improve diagnostic accuracy.
+4. **Integrated Systems for Imaging and Human-Machine Collaboration**: We build integrated systems that combine imaging devices, deep learning models, and human-machine collaboration for cytological image analysis.

 <hr style="margin-top: 20px; margin-bottom: 20px" />